Ask Me: What Hikes Do You Suggest For Three Days in Glacier National Park?

 You’re welcome.
 And while you may see wildlife in Glacier at any time of day, the early mornings really are the best, before a lot of other hikers have frightened the animals away from the trails.
 Given the density of bears, though, I wouldn’t start hiking before dawn (in case you’re an early riser and were thinking about that).

 In Ask Me, I share my response to a reader question.
 Got a question about hiking, backpacking, gear, or any topic or trip I write about at The Big Outside?
-Send it to me at email@example.com, message me at facebook.com/TheBigOutside, or tweet it to @MichaelALanza.
-I will answer the ones I can in a post, using only your first name and city, with your permission.
-I receive a high volume of questions, so I cannot always respond quickly.
-Scroll through my Ask Me page and All Trips pages, skills stories, and gear reviews for answers to your questions before writing to me.
+Send it to me at firstname.lastname@example.org, message me at facebook.com/TheBigOutside, or tweet it to @MichaelALanza.
+I will answer the ones I can in a blog post, using only your first name and city, with your permission.
+I now receive more questions than I can answer, so I ask that readers sending me a question be willing to make a $25 donation to this website (sometimes less, when appropriate) through my Support button (top left of sidebar).
+I will also provide a telephone consult for $45.
+Write to me first and I will tell you whether I can answer your question (I usually can); I will respond as quickly as I can.
+First scroll through my Ask Me page and All Trips pages, skills stories, and gear reviews for answers to your questions before writing to me.

 The Big Outside is proud to partner with these sponsors.
 Please help support my blog by liking and following my sponsors on Facebook and other social media and telling them you appreciate their support for The Big Outside.